 Awarded annually, these scholarships recognize outstanding students from around the world, including international students studying at Canadian high schools.
 This is U of T’s most prestigious and competitive scholarship for international students.
 The Lester B. Pearson International Scholarships will cover tuition, books, incidental fees, and full residence support for four years.
-The scholarship is tenable only at the University of Toronto.
+The scholarship is tenable only at the University of Toronto for first-entry, undergraduate programs.
 Each year approximately 37 students will be named Lester B. Pearson Scholars.

 To become a Pearson Scholar, you must be nominated by your school and apply to undergraduate studies at the University of Toronto.
 Ask your school guidance counsellor about being nominated.
 Once you’ve been nominated and have applied to the University of Toronto, you will be sent a personalized, secure link to the Lester B. Pearson International Scholarship application.